 - A 'probity adviser' would typically advise on probity issues as they arise during a tender process, possibly in accordance with a probity plan that provides guidance on how probity is to be addressed during the procurement.
 If the probity expert is an adviser and will not be involved in auditing the process, they can offer advice and solutions if any problems occur.

 - A 'probity auditor' seeks to report an objective opinion on probity issues, generally after the process has been completed.
 A probity auditor should not be called in during a process to try and remedy problems, but could provide sign-off after a problem has occurred to ensure the probity issues have been addressed and it is appropriate to continue with the process.
 If a probity expert is engaged as an auditor, they need to maintain their independence and objectivity, and should therefore not be involved in offering advice to solve any probity problems that arise during the tender process.

-- the integrity of the project may be questioned;
+- The integrity of the project may be questioned.

-- there has been a history of controversy or litigation in relation to the matter;
+- There has been a history of controversy or litigation in relation to the matter.

-- the matter is of high political sensitivity;
+- The matter is of high political sensitivity.

-- the nature of the procurement is such that there is a high expectation of a material conflict(s) of interest.
+- The nature of the procurement is such that there is a high expectation of a material conflict(s) of interest.

-10. Before the process commences, all parties should have a clear understanding about the level of assurance that the agency will be seeking from the adviser.
-Agencies should specify whether a final sign-off is needed for the entire process, whether sign-offs should be provided at the end of specified phases of the tender process, or at particular milestones, and should clearly specify the timing and the nature of the sign-offs required.
-Agencies should ensure that external probity experts clearly understand the nature and extent of sign-off they will be asked for, with this requirement appropriately documented, such as through the external probity expert's contract.
+10. Before the process commences, all parties should have a clear understanding about the level of assurance that the entity will be seeking from the adviser.
+Entities should specify whether a final sign-off is needed for the entire process, whether sign-offs should be provided at the end of specified phases of the tender process, or at particular milestones, and should clearly specify the timing and the nature of the sign-offs required.
+Entities should ensure that external probity experts clearly understand the nature and extent of sign-off they will be asked for, with this requirement appropriately documented, such as through the external probity expert's contract.